Goldfish Care – Complete, In-Depth and Free Guide

 Goldfish have no control over the environment they live in.
 Instead they are completely reliant on us to provide the proper care they need to live long and happy lives.

-Unfortunately, the majority of people are unaware of even the basics of goldfish care and think they can live quite happily in a tiny and otherwise empty, unfiltered bowl.
-But this environment and lack of care inevitably leads to goldfish living very unhappy and sadly short lives.
+Unfortunately, the majority of people are unaware of even the basics of proper goldfish care and think they can live quite happily in a tiny and otherwise empty, unfiltered bowl.
+But this environment and lack of care inevitably leads to living very unhappy and sadly short lives.

 This isn’t really the fault of the owner.
 It’s more to do with the cartoon images that bombard us since birth and the ill-informed advice of inexperienced pet shop staff who advise to use and then sell such small bowls.